-Based on the data presented in Tables 8 and 9, the proposed PTN-based correction algorithm effectively improves recognition accuracy across different license plate localization methods and diverse scenarios.
-Whether applied to single-line or double-line license plate test sets, the integration of the PTN correction module significantly enhances recognition performance across various subsets.For instance, applying PTN correction on single-line license plates with Bounding box localization disturbances increases the recognition accuracy on the challenge subset from 95.21\% to 97.47\%.
-Similarly, for double-line license plates under Bounding box localization disturbances, accuracy improves from 97.07\% to 97.26\% after PTN correction.
-PTN also demonstrates strong performance on other subsets, indicating its effectiveness in addressing recognition difficulties caused by excessive license plate tilt.To further validate the effectiveness of PTN, several scene examples were selected for visual analysis, as shown in Figure \ref{fig28} .
-The license plate images without PTN correction exhibit noticeable skew and distortion, which lead to recognition errors.
-In contrast, after applying PTN correction, the character alignment becomes more regular and clear, thereby significantly improving the recognition model’s accuracy and robustness.
+From the data in Table \ref{tbl8}, it can be seen that the proposed PTN-based correction algorithm effectively improves recognition accuracy under different license plate localization methods and diverse scenarios.
+In both single-line and double-line license plate test sets, the introduction of the PTN correction module significantly enhances recognition performance across various subsets.
+After applying PTN correction on single-line license plates with coarse localization perturbation, the recognition accuracy on the Challenge subset increases from 93.25\% to 94.54\%.
+After applying PTN correction on double-line license plates with coarse localization perturbation, the accuracy improves from 98.60\% to 98.91\%.
+PTN also demonstrates excellent performance on other subsets, indicating that this module can effectively alleviate recognition difficulties caused by excessive license plate tilt angles.
+To further validate the effectiveness of PTN, several scene examples were selected for visual analysis, and the results are shown in Figure \ref{fig28}.
+License plate images without PTN correction exhibit significant tilt and distortion, leading to recognition errors.
+After PTN correction, the character arrangement of the license plate images becomes more regular and clearer, thereby significantly improving the accuracy and robustness of the recognition model.